 Is it safe to open a bank account online?

 Yes, opening a bank account online is generally safe, especially when done through reputable financial institutions.
 These institutions invest heavily in encryption and cybersecurity measures to protect customers’ information.
-However, it’s crucial for users to follow the best security practices, such as using strong, unique passwords and enabling two-factor authentication when available.
+However, you should always follow the best security practices, such as using strong, unique passwords and enabling two-factor authentication when available.

 What bank account can I open online without a deposit?